Involving the workforce in a risk-based approach

 The Health and Safety Executive’s short guide Working Safely Guide can help to support employers/facility operators with what they need to do to comply with the law.

-Considerations to ensure you are prepared for the opening of your facility should be developed in consultation with the workforce and updated on an ongoing basis.
-That planning must be based around risk assessments and safe systems of work including physical distancing, hygiene and fair work principles that are designed to enable a restart that allows the facility to operate while protecting workers and participants health and well-being.
+Considerations to ensure you are preparing your facility should be developed in consultation with the workforce and updated on an ongoing basis.
+That planning must be based around risk assessments and safe systems of work including physical distancing, hygiene and fair work principles that protect workers and participants health and well-being.

 A nominated COVID-19 officer should be in place for each organisation or facility to ensure all appropriate management processes and mitigations are in place to effectively oversee and maintain the implementation of measures outlined in this guidance document.
 Sportscotland have developed an e-learning module to provide COVID Officers with key information and guidance to support your organisation to return safely to the delivery of sport and physical activity.